mathsyouth/devstack/install/cloudify-clearwater/clearwater-nfv-blueprint/clearwater.md

    region: 'RegionOne'
    ```
    You can also pass the parameters from the Cloud Manager Server GUI—Create Deployment using Blueprints.
-1. Once the input file is completed, you must create the deployment on orchestrator <br>
+1. Once the input file is completed, you must create the deployment on orchestrator

    ```
    cfy deployments create -b clearwater -d clearwater --inputs inputs/inputs.yaml
    ```
-1. Launch Clearwater deployment <br>
+1. Launch Clearwater deployment

    ```
    cfy executions start -w install -d clearwater --timeout=3600
    ```
-   If this result appears on console, installaton of your Clearwater is finished <br>
+   If this result appears on console, installaton of your Clearwater is finished

    ```
    2017-02-24T08:37:37 CFY <clearwater> 'install' workflow execution succeeded